quenio/ATN/Types/README.md

 Point :: Latitude * Longitude
 ```

-A product type is a binary relation between two types.
-Its instances are all pairwise combinations of all instances of the constituent types.
+A product type is a [binary relation](https://en.wikipedia.org/wiki/Binary_relation) between two types.
+Its instances are all the pairwise combinations of all the instances of the constituent types.

-Normally, instances are represented as tuples, such as `(1, 2)`, where `1` is an instance of `Latitude` and `2` is an instance of `Longitude`.
+Normally, instances are represented as pairs, such as `(1, 2)`, where `1` is an instance of `Latitude` and `2` is an instance of `Longitude`.

 A type may be defined by the product of multiple types.
 For example: